acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 ### Submitting

-Once your toolkit adheres to the specifications described on this page, [get in touch](https://acceleratedscience.github.io/openad-docs/about.html) so we can review it and consider it for the list of publicly available OpenAD tookits.
+Once your toolkit adheres to the specifications described on this page, [get in touch](https://acceleratedscience.github.io/openad-docs/about.html) so we can review and consider it for the list of publicly available OpenAD toolkits.